SuryanshuTomar/SuryanshuTomar/README.md

 - 👋 Hi, I’m @SuryanshuTomar
 - 👀 I’m interested in Machine Learning, Cloud and Full Stack Development.
-- 🌱 I’m currently Full Stack Development and DSA.
+- 🌱 I’m currently learning Full Stack Development and DSA.
 - 💞️ I’m looking to collaborate on Web Development and Full Stack Projects.
 - 📫 How to reach me - suryanshutomar123@outlook.com